gitworkflows/GitReleaser/docs/github-releases.md

 ## Pre-release

-If the release is a pre-release (according to semver), release-git automatically sets `github.preRelease` to `true`.
+If the release is a pre-release (according to semver), gitreleaser automatically sets `github.preRelease` to `true`.
 This can also be set manually.

 ## Draft